bioinfo-pf-curie/scEpigenome/docs/usage.md

 When you use the `singularity` profile, the path to the singularity containers can be changed at runtime with the ``--singularityImagePath`` option.

+## Custom protocol

+If you want to run the pipeline with an other protocol having a different barcode design.

+You would need to :

+i) Create your own barcode index file for the mapping with bowtie2 somewhere in your working folder

+ii) create your own configuration file with :

+params {

+// Barcodes information
+  barcodes10X {
+    bwt2="${params.genomeAnnotationPath}/tools/10x/Barcodes_10X_bowtie2_737K-cratac-v1/bowtie_2_index/"
+    start=1
+    len=16
+  }

+}

+and replace the bwt2 (and start/end if needed) with the path to your new indexes

+iii) Run the pipeline with -c YOUR_CUSTOM_FILE

+By doing that, you will overwrite the default '10X' configuration